 The third-year progress review assesses how well the faculty member is meeting the expectations of the University during the probationary period.
 The review also addresses the individual's prospects for continued development and contributions to his or her department and school and to the University.
-The review concludes with a formal written report stating the faculty member either is "Making Good

-Progress" (indicating the individual's performance to date appears to be progressing well for promotion or tenure in due course) or "Deficiencies Noted" (indicating that there are areas of performance that are deficient and need to be addressed for a successful promotion or tenure decision in the future) specifically for each of the evaluation areas.
+The review concludes with a formal written report stating the faculty member either is "Making Good Progress" (indicating the individual's performance to date appears to be progressing well for promotion or tenure in due course) or "Deficiencies Noted" (indicating that there are areas of performance that are deficient and need to be addressed for a successful promotion or tenure decision in the future).